lovol02/Custom-Logic/README.md

 # Custom-Logic
 Custom-Logic is a web-based tool that represents various logic structures using Google's Blockly library.
 Built on Node.js, it allows users to create, visualize, and manage logic blocks efficiently.
 This is a project aimed to represent the various logic into blocks form, thanks the tool Features:
-- Visual representation of logic structures using Blockly
+- 📘Visual representation of logic structures using Blockly
-- Customizable logic blocks through JSON configurations
+- 📦Customizable logic blocks through JSON configurations
-- Easy integration and setup with Node.js and npm
+- 🛠️Easy integration and setup with Node.js and npm

-Prerequisites:
+🛠️Prerequisites:
-- Node.js and npm installed on your machine
+- Node.js and npm installed on your device
+The link for Nodejs [download Nodejs](https://nodejs.org/en/download)

-here is the link for npm [download npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+The link for npm [download npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+📘Visiting / Use of service:
-After installed the npm, you can simply launch the program at command line of subdirectory custom logic.
-Using command 'npm start', to start the service.
+After installation the prerequisites, you can simply launch the program at command line of subdirectory custom logic.

-Configuration
+Using the command 'npm start' to lauch the service, after service lauched open a web page in the browser with address: 127.0.0.1:8080 to start use the service.

+📦Configuration for the custom logic
 To customize the default logic:​
 1. Navigate to the src directory.​
 2. Open the jsongenerator.py file.​